maulvikallon/post-install-config/README.md

   ![Screenshot 2025-01-27 185929](https://github.com/user-attachments/assets/c2f7c836-6b18-4091-adcc-acb1caf080d9)

-Thank you for reviewing!
-I hope you enjoyed it as much as I did!
+Thank you for viewing!
+I hope you enjoyed it as much as did setting it up!